The SWELLS Survey. I. A large spectroscopically selected sample of edge-on late-type lens galaxies: Sample properties

 \subsubsection{Notes on individual systems}

 Grade A. Three component arc to NE of bulge.
 Deflector has almost edge-on disk.
 Bulge is small, suggesting a later type spiral, although spiral arms are not visible due to inclination.
-Observed with LGSAO, source appears as a double, possibly indicating that the source has a red bulge and an extended blue disk.
+Observed with LGSAO, source appears as two lensed images, possibly indicating that the source has a red bulge and an extended blue disk.

 {\bf 0821+1025} Grade C. Observed only with LGSAO.
 Foreground galaxy is high inclination disk.
-Background galaxy is compact, 1.7'' to W. The background galaxy might be strongly lensed at fainter surface brightness levels.
+Background galaxy is compact, 1.7'' to the W. The background galaxy might be strongly lensed at fainter surface brightness levels.
 Blue band imaging might reveal multiple images.
+There is also another source, possibly a satellite of the main spiral galaxy, $\sim 3''$ SW of center.

 {\bf 0841+3824} Grade A. The deflector is a grand design spiral with blue arms and a redder bar/disk.
-A simple lens model is given in the paper by \citet{Bol++08}.
+A simple lens model, reproducing the curved lensed feature, $\sim 1.5''$ NW of center and the counter image on the opposite side, is given in the paper by \citet{Bol++08}.

 {\bf 0915+4211} Grade A. Observed only with LGSAO.
 Clearly visible arc and counter arc.